Talks

 Hacking Lab Showcased for a Government Entity

-Cybercampus Sverige had the pleasure of hosting representatives from a government entity at the Hacking Lab.
-Our researcher, Emre Süren, demonstrated an attack involving the compromise of a fully updated smartphone.
+Dr. Emre Süren demonstrated an attack involving the compromise of a fully updated smartphone to the representatives from a government entity.
 The scenario illustrated the dangers of phishing apps on app stores, which allow attackers direct access to smartphones, the ease of exploiting mobile applications developed without security considerations, the process of guessing passwords that appear to meet secure password policies, the risks of connecting to rogue Wi-Fi networks which expose open services to attackers, and the issue of routers with backdoors enabling attackers to infiltrate networks meant to be secure.

 Målet: Nya Cybercampus Sverige ska Stärka Hela Landets IT-säkerhet